kstenerud/concise-encoding/ce-structure.md

 An edge describes a relationship between vertices in a graph.
 It is composed of three parts:

  * A **source**, which is the first vertex of the edge being described.
 This will most commonly be either a [reference](#reference) to an existing object, or a [resource ID](#resource-identifier-type).
 This **MUST NOT** be [null](#null).
  * A **description**, which describes the relationship (edge) between the source and destination.
-This implementation-dependent object can contain information such as weight, directionality, or other arbitrary data.
+This implementation-dependent object can contain information such as weight, directionality, or other application-specific data.
 If the edge has no properties, use [null](#null).
  * A **destination**, which is the second vertex of the edge being described.
 This **MUST NOT** be [null](#null).

 If any of these parts are missing, it is a [structural error](#structural-errors).

-Directionality is from the source to the destination unless the description or schema specifies otherwise.
+Directionality is by default from the source to the destination unless the description or schema specifies otherwise.

 Because graphs can take so many forms, there is no default interpretation for edges.
 Both sender and receiver **MUST** have a common understanding of what the graph edges represent, and how to interpret the data.
 For directed graphs with no edge descriptions, it's better to use [nodes](#node) instead.